ARCANEDEV/LaravelAuth/_docs/2-Installation-and-Setup.md

 ### Artisan commands

-Publish the package config file and migrations to your application by running this command :
+Publish the package config file, migrations and model factories to your application by running this command :

 ```bash
 $ php artisan vendor:publish --provider="Arcanedev\LaravelAuth\LaravelAuthServiceProvider"